Family Reach Cancer Equity Initiative

 “Sometimes not having insurance and the lack of respect and empathy for people’s backgrounds makes things harder for people to receive treatment.
 Even with a Spanish translator, there are long medical terms or things that are too hard to explain.
 Things get lost.
 It takes a toll.”

 — Marisela, sister of pediatric cancer patient Estrellita

 Achieving cancer equity through financial intervention

 The Cancer Equity Initiative will evolve with the needs of the most under-resourced and financially vulnerable populations in the cancer community.
-Our work begins with a focus on engaging, reaching, and serving members of Black and Hispanic cancer communities because of the unique financial barriers they face.
+Our work begins with a focus on engaging, reaching, and serving members of Black and Hispanic/Latino cancer communities because of the unique financial barriers they face.

 Expected community outcomes